 Address: 209 South Ridge Street; Breckenridge

-Finally, if you want a whole plate to yourself, mains like pan-seared duck breast or Rocky Mountain trout are sure winners.
+Finally, if you want a whole plate, mains like pan-seared duck breast or Rocky Mountain trout are winners.
 Parents will be happy to learn that Aurum also has a children’s menu, which offers kid-friendly versions of equally impressive dishes.

 Address: 106 East Adams Avenue; Breckenridge

-Ember is a warm and inviting, upscale New American restaurant that offers creative dishes from owner and chef Scotty Boshaw.
-This spot is bright and eclectic and is a big hit for all who try it.
-Appetizers here include things like Pheasant Bao Buns dressed with black garlic molasses and daikon radish or venison with honey polenta tots, feta, beet chutney, and candied cashews.
+Ember is a warm, inviting, upscale New American restaurant offering creative dishes from owner and chef Scotty Boshaw.
+This spot is bright, eclectic, and a big hit for all who try it.
+Appetizers include things like Pheasant Bao Buns dressed with black garlic molasses and daikon radish or venison with honey polenta tots, feta, beet chutney, and candied cashews.